Luigi Falcone: Club career

-Born in Mesagne, Apulia, Falcone started his career at Apulia team Lecce.
-Falcone was a member of the reserve from 2009 to 2012 but already made his reserve debut during 2007–08 season.
-Although U.S. Lecce was relegated to Serie B, Falcone also left the club to seek first team experience, for Serie B newcomer Lanciano.
-Lecce later relegated again due to 2011–12 Italian football scandal.
+Born in Mesagne, Apulia, Falcone started his career at the Apulia team Lecce.
+Falcone was a member of the reserve from 2009 to 2012 but already made his reserve debut during the 2007–08 season.
+Although U.S. Lecce was relegated to Serie B, Falcone also left the club to seek first-team experience, for Serie B newcomer Lanciano.
+Lecce was later relegated again due to the 2011–12 Italian football scandal.

 Falcone made his competitive debut for his new club in 2012–13 Coppa Italia, scoring a goal against Crotone.
 On 25 August 2012, Falcone played his first Serie B match against Calcio Padova.

 On 3 July 2019, he signed with Pistoiese.

 On 24 July 2022, Falcone joined Serie D side Trapani.

 International career

 Falcone received his first call-up in August for a tournament in England.
 He made his debut in Saarland Under-17 Quadrangular Tournament in September.
 He did not play any game in qualifying but selected as one of the backup of 2009 UEFA European Under-17 Football Championship, due to the injury of fellow Lecce player Alessandro Scialpi.
 He was a backup player again in October 2009 for 2009 FIFA U-17 World Cup.
-Falcone played the last U18 match in 2009–10 season against Belarus in May 2010.
+Falcone played the last U18 match in the 2009–10 season against Belarus in May 2010.
 He did not receive any U19 call-up.
-In August 2011 Falcone was recalled.
+In August 2011, Falcone was recalled.
 He received a call-up from Luigi Di Biagio in August 2011 to replace injured Nicolao Dumitru.
 He played 3 times for Italy in U20 Four Nations, scored once against Switzerland.
 He also played against Ghana as well as unofficial friendlies against Under-21 "B" and against Serie D representatives.
 He also received call-up in the new season against Turkey but did not play on 5 September.
-On 7 September 2012 he was dropped from the squad in favor of born 1993 players.
+On 7 September 2012, he was dropped from the squad in favour of players born in 1993.